-There are four major elements a lender will consider when you apply for a second mortgage, and they are:
+There are four major elements a lender will consider when you apply:

-- Equity in your home: The main thing you’ll need to secure a second mortgage is equity in your house.
+- Equity in your home: The more equity you have, the higher your chances of qualifying are.
 Most lenders want to see about 20%.

-- Credit score: Every lender will set their own qualifying credit score before approving a second mortgage, but the higher your score, the lower your interest rate will be.
-It is still possible to obtain a second mortgage if you have bad credit, but you’ll need more equity in your home, and will probably have a higher interest rate.
+- Credit score: Every lender has their own credit score requirements, but the higher your score, the lower your interest rate will be.
+It is still possible to get one if you have bad credit, but you’ll likely need more equity in your home, and will probably end up with a higher interest rate.

-- House and property: Primary and second mortgages are secured against the value of the home, so second mortgage lenders will likely want an assessment.
+- House and property: Both primary and second mortgages are secured against the value of the home, so one or both lenders may want a home appraisal.

 What are the benefits of a second mortgage?

-Another benefit of a second mortgage is that it can give you access to the equity in your home without having to renegotiate the primary mortgage, and that can save you a lot in prepayment and other penalties.
+It can also give you access to the equity in your home without having to renegotiate the primary mortgage, and that can save you a lot in prepayment fees and other penalties.

-The major one is the possibility of foreclosure: first and second mortgages are both secured against your home, so you have to be able to make payments toward both loans.
-Unfortunately, the increased debt load can mean a higher chance of defaulting.
-Before you consider a second mortgage, take a close look at your income and current debts to make sure you can manage the additional payment.
+The biggest downside is the possibility of foreclosure.
+First and second mortgages are both secured against your home, which means you have to be able to make payments toward both loans.
+The increased debt load can mean a higher chance of defaulting, so take a close look at your income and current debts to make sure you can manage the additional payment.

-In the case of foreclosure, the primary mortgage lender will be paid first, and this means the second mortgage lender assumes more risk.
-As such, second mortgages typically have higher interest rates than primary mortgages.
+In the case of foreclosure, the primary mortgage lender will be paid first, which means the secondary lender assumes more risk and as such, second mortgages typically have higher interest rates than primary mortgages.

 Fees are another thing to consider.
-Just like with a primary mortgage, you might incur some fees when securing a second mortgage, including an appraisal fee, a title search, title insurance, and legal fees.
+Just like with a primary mortgage, you may incur some initial fees to set it up including an appraisal fee, a title search, title insurance, and legal fees.

-Second mortgages tend to be riskier than primary mortgages because the lender in the secondary position isn’t necessarily guaranteed to get paid back if the borrower defaults.
-As such, not all lenders grant second mortgages.
-That being said, you’ll still have a number of options for second mortgage lenders.
+They are not offered by all lenders.
+They are riskier than primary mortgages because the lender in the secondary position isn’t necessarily guaranteed to get paid back if the borrower defaults.

-Most traditional lenders have second mortgage products, including most of the major banks in Canada, and many credit unions.
-These are typically the best options for borrowers with good credit scores who are looking for the lowest interest rates and the best terms.
+That said, they are offered by most traditional lenders including most of the major banks in Canada, and many credit unions.
+These lenders are typically the best options for borrowers with good credit scores who are looking for the lowest interest rates and the best terms.